jonishino/MetaCellNum/README.md

 Estimate the founder population size of a metastatic tumor using the function ‘mleNb’ assuming purity of the primary tumor sample, pur1=0.5, and purity of the metastatic tumor sample, pur2=0.4.

+The option disp=T prints the process of the estimation.

 ```R
 pur1=0.5
 pur2=0.4